How digital twin technology can help water utilities ride the digital wave

 The UN 2023 Water Conference once again highlighted the essential role of smart technologies in increasing water security.
 For many utilities, digital solutions are already playing a significant part in tackling complex challenges and transforming operations.

-Later this month, Xylem will launch “Ripple Effect: A Movement Towards Digital Transformation” – a new paper drawing on insights from global utility leaders and experts.
+Xylem's “Ripple Effect: A Movement Towards Digital Transformation” is a paper that draws on insights from global utility leaders and experts.
 How did they start their digital journey?
 And how did they scale?
 This paper charts their course and provides a playbook to replicate their success.

 Here, Michele Samuels, Global Practice Manager of Asset Performance at Xylem, shares her perspective on how utilities can leverage digital twin technology to make incremental improvements and move from ripple to wave.